flowingcityloy/The-Tech-Blog/readme.md

 ## Questions

-  If you have any questions, please reach out to me at:<br>
+  If you have any questions, please reach me at:<br>

   <a href="https://github.com/flowingcityloy">GitHub Link</a><br>
   <a href="mailto:lydia_art@yahoo.com">Email</a><br>